TransmitSecurity/ciam-expressjs-vanilla-samples/passkey-authentication/README.md

 - Open a browser tab on <domain:port>/
   - If you already registered a passkey you will be able to select it from the input box
-  - If you didn't you will be redirected to the email OTP page for authentication
+  - If you didn't you will be redirected to the registration page
-- Once authentication completes you will be redirected to a home page
+- Once registration / authentication completes you will be redirected to a home page
-  - If you didn't register a passkey yet, click on the `Register passkey`
-- To logout click on the button at the top right corner
+- To logout click on the button in the top right corner